 Brief: GPS supplies space-based military and civil radio-positioning for geolocation, navigation, and timing.
 It is a fundamental enabler of precision bombing, CSAR, mapping, and rendezvous.
-It provides accurate and uninterrupted 3-D (latitude, longitude, and altitude) position, velocity, and time data.
+It provides accurate and uninterrupted 3D (latitude, longitude, and altitude) position, velocity, and time data.
 GPS Block IIA first launched in 1990.
 The Air Force decommissioned the final Block IIA, launched to replace original GPS Block I series in 2016.
 GPS Block IIR and IIR-M (modernized) included 21 vehicles launched between 2005 and 2009.
 Modernization upgrades included two new signals, enhanced encryption, anti-jamming capabilities, and a second civil signal.
 GPS Block IIF is a follow-on to IIR-M. Upgrades include extended design life, faster processors, and improved anti-jam and accuracy, with a new military signal and a second and third dedicated civil signal.
+A reserve Block IIA satellite launched in 1993 was reactivated in 2018, to replace an unusable Block IIR satellite launched in 2001.
+The Space Force decommissioned the last Block IIA satellite in 2020.
 The last of 12 GPS IIF satellites launched from Cape Canaveral on Feb.
 5, 2016.
 The next generation GPS Block IIIA, currently in production, is expected to improve accuracy, availability, integrity, and resistance to jamming.
 The newest satellites will add capabilities including nuclear detonation detection and search and rescue.
 SpaceX was awarded its first National Security Space contract to launch the second GPS IIIA on its Falcon 9 booster in May 2018.
 USAF recently contracted Lockheed Martin to build GPS IIIA vehicles nine and 10 for expected launch in 2022.
-USAF awarded three companies production readiness contracts for vehicle 11 and is looking to competitively award a 22-satellite production contract (with added capability) to a single bidder.
-A reserve Block IIA satellite launched in 1993 was reactivated on March 3, 2018, to replace an unusable Block IIR satellite launched in 2001.
+USAF awarded three companies production-readiness contracts for vehicle 11 and is looking to competitively award a 22-satellite production contract (with added capability) to a single bidder.
 The first GPS III satellite dubbed "Vespucci" successfully launched on Dec.
-23, 2018, and is undergoing on-orbit checks.
-Three additional satellites are slated for launch through 2020.
-Planned improvements include a steerable, highpower anti-jam capability.
+23, 2018, and completed on-orbit checks on Jan.
+13, 2020.
+The second GPS III satellite successfully launched Aug.
+22, 2019, three launches are slated for 2020 and a total of 10 GPS III satellites are planned.
+Block III improvements include a steerable, high-power, anti-jam capability.
+FY20 funds procure the first GPS Block IIIF satellite which adds additional capabilities, including a hosted search and rescue payload, as well as geographically targetable high-power military signal.